USMC1941/CS112-Rutgers/Practice Exams/2020-Spring-Midterm-II.md

 ## Instructions

 > Write the answer to each question directly under the question.
 You may use as much space as needed to write your answer, and your answer can span multiple pages.
 Do not change the order of the questions.
 Type all your text answers (do not handwrite).
 If you need to draw something, you may draw it in Word itself.
 Or, you may draw it on a separate piece of paper (NEATLY!), take a picture, and insert it in this document where it should go in your answer.

-> When you are finished, convert this document to PDF, and submit to Gradescope.

 ## Question 1: Huffman Coding [15 pts]